Syedaaneesa/Bee-Friendly-Gardening/README.md

 # 🌿 Bee Friendly Gardening – Professional Gardening & Maintenance Services

-A custom WordPress website crafted for Bee Friendly Gardening, a brand focused on sustainable gardening, landscaping, and outdoor care.
-The site blends striking visuals with strong technical foundations, delivering a clean, responsive, and SEO-optimized experience.
+A tailored WordPress website developed for Bee Friendly Gardening, a brand dedicated to eco-friendly gardening, landscaping, and outdoor care.
+The design pairs impactful visuals with a solid technical framework to deliver a fast, responsive, and SEO-ready experience.

 ---